ConSol-Monitoring/go-neb-wrapper/README.md

 What is this
 ============

-This is an NEB module API for [Naemon](http://www.naemon.io)  / Nagios written in Golang.
+This is an NEB module API for [Naemon](http://www.naemon.io) written in Golang.
 This allows you to write NEB modules in Golang, which is otherwise only possible in C / C++.

 It is using CGo therefor this is not plain Go, there you have to be careful, if you want to write a module.